-- It sports a new hierarchical view for the found items.
-You can switch to it using Command-2 or click on the right little icon at the top of the results window:
+- It offers a hierarchical view for the found items as an alternative to the common flat list view.
+You can switch to it using ⌘2 or click on the center segment of the "View" button at the top of the Results window:

-The search revealed hundreds of hits.
-If you'd look at that many results in a flat list, it could be hard to browse.
-With this new hierarchical view you can directly look for the results in the folders that interest you.
+For instance, this search revealed thousands of hits.
+If you'd look at that many results in a flat list, it would be hard to browse.
+In the hierarchical view you can directly look for the results in the folders that interest you.

-- If you still prefer the flat list view, you can filter the shown items by their name, kind, enclosing folder etc, to further limit the results of your search (see below).
+- You can filter the shown items further by their name, kind, enclosing folder etc. (see below).

 - You can save your entered searches to files (they'll have the extension ".faf").
 You can then double click them in the Finder to have them start the search immediately, or use the saved search as a preset.

-- If you hold the Option key (alt) down in the Find window, the Find button turns into Find All.
-If you click on it then, you are asked for an administrator password - and then Find Any File will restart with root permissions, being able to find really any file on your Mac's volumes (something that Spotlight won't ever do).
-Note that this will only work on local disks, not on network mounts, though.
-And it's only available in the app version from my website (see below), not in the version from the Mac App Store due to restrictions Apple enforces there.
+- If you hold the option key (⌥) down in the Find window, the Find button turns into Find All.
+If you click on it then, you are asked for an administrator password - and then Find Any File will restart with root permissions, being able to find really any file on your Mac's local volumes (something that Spotlight won't ever do).

 Have you just installed or launched a program for the first time and like to see what it modified or added to your disks?
 Here's a way to do that (it excludes .DS_Store files from the results because they're not really relevant to this question).